josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 Guard the letters because preservation and extraction are not synonyms.

 And guard the letters because someday we will want living people to trust us with theirs.

 ---

+> [From a previous appendix of exercises, made to help me become more confident with grammar, we are compiling sarcasm and insults, because what do you mean your grandparents don’t send you personalised word games by post this is completely normal behaviour:]
+>
+> “Il est censé être intelligent!”
+> “C’est fou.”
+> “Rien que d’y penser me donne le frisson.”
+> “Ça me dégoûte.”
+> “Je ne peux pas souffrer, qu’on me moque.”
+> “Je l’ai pris pour avéré.”
+> “Il y a un cheveu.”
+>
+>
+> *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
+Any subsisting rights remain with the relevant estate or rightsholder.
+Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*

+---